Cantonese Wikipedia

 The Cantonese Wikipedia (粵文維基百科 (jyut6 man4 wai4 gei1 baak3 fo1)) is the Cantonese-language edition of Wikipedia, run by the Wikimedia Foundation.
 It was started on 25 March 2006.

 History

-Cantonese, a major variety of the Chinese language originating in Guangzhou, is the lingua franca in the southern provinces of Guangdong and Guangxi, and is one of the official languages of Hong Kong and Macau.
-Cantonese has the most well-developed written form of all Chinese varieties apart from the standard-Mandarin variety and Classical Chinese.
+Cantonese, a major Sinitic language originating in Guangzhou, is the lingua franca in Guangdong, Guangxi, Hong Kong, and Macau.
+Cantonese has the most well-developed written form of all Chinese languages apart from Mandarin and Classical Chinese.

 With the advent of the computer and standardization of character sets specifically for Cantonese, many printed materials in predominantly Cantonese speaking areas of the world cater to their population using these written Cantonese characters.

+According to the scholar Chaak-ming Lau, with over 40,000 articles, the Cantonese Wikipedia "is still by far the largest collection of written Cantonese articles to date".

 Naming

 The Cantonese name of Wikipedia was decided in April 2006, following a vote.
 In a similar manner to the existing Chinese Wikipedia, the name of Cantonese Wikipedia (維基百科 (维基百科, wai^{4} gei^{1} baak^{3} fo^{1})) means "Wiki Encyclopedia".
 The Chinese transcription of "Wiki" is composed of two characters: 維/维, whose ancient sense refers to "ropes or webs connecting objects", and alludes to the Internet; and 基, meaning "foundations of a building", or "fundamental aspects of things in general".
 The name can be interpreted as "the encyclopedia that connects the fundamental knowledge of humanity".

 The discussion in 2006 also decided the Cantonese name of the word "Cantonese" in the wiki.
 The result was "粵語".
 In a vote from August to September 2013 it was decided that the name be changed to "粵文", which literally means "Cantonese inscription".